-Note: U.S. comments: Changes are proposed to sizing to reflect the changes in market place; and the differing individual weights among pistachio varieties.

 Broken nuts and blanks or empty nuts shall not be used in determining counts.

 When sized, inshell pistachio nuts shall be fairly uniform size.
 It means that, in a representative sample, the weight of 10 per cent, by count, of the largest pistachio nuts shall not exceed 1.50 times the weight of 10 per cent, by count, of the smallest pistachio nuts.